alanna-jc/CV_Fish_Measurement/README.md

 ### Scripts
 **download_ONC_data** (Step 1) [Made by Declan]

-Downloads sonar and video files from ONC data base using Alanna token.
+Downloads sonar and video files from ONC data base.

 [insert table of what is downloaded]